 “Calm down Josh.
 That’s not what I was saying.
 You know I love your sister like she was my sister.”

-“I thought you did, but now I’m starting to wonder.”
+“I used to think you did, but now I’m starting to wonder.”

 Thomas didn’t argue.
 He looked so miserable that Joshua instantly regretted what he’d said.
 Thomas was trying to apologize.
 He could see that his friend genuinely regretted his actions.
 Joshua relented.
 After all, Rachel seemed fine.
 For the sake of their friendship, it was time to let the issue drop.
 Joshua intended to keep Rachel away from Nicole anyway, so she wouldn’t get another shot at her.